mithril-security/bastionlab/docs/docs/tutorials/installation.md

 ### From PyPI

-For testing purposes only, BastionLab can be installed using our pip package.
+For testing purposes only, BastionLab server can be installed using our pip package.
 This package is meant to quickly setup a running instance of the server and is particularly useful in colab notebooks.
 The package does not provide any mean to configure the server which makes certain features impossible to use (e.g. authentication).
 For production, please use the Docker image or install the server from source.